Rikemannen/obsidian-sync/Journal/September 17 2025.md

+I was driving a tractor at home and was doing certain things with it to get certified or whatever.
+For example driving to a point.
+Only issue is i couldnt do some since i had a wagon with me.
+At the end i.gave up and drove into a pile of wheat to slow myself down some i was going somquickly and couldnt brake
+I was on a green made of sand and was helping some sports guys pack it with sand, well suddenly a komodo dragon appeared on it and they called to report it, i asked if i could have it but "it was endangered".

 Yay i have now made a program that makes other people not see what i type!!!
 My friend is literally sitting next to me and cant see what im typing.
 Anyways we have german now!

 Today during, or well between two classes i think it was, idrk rn, anyways Niva askedme if i was gay, in a joking way, and i just responded yes.
 I just wanted to say that :P